ZUSD Price Hits $1.00 (ZUSD)

 ZUSD’s total supply is 2,122,424 coins and its circulating supply is 1,472,237 coins.
 ZUSD’s official Twitter account is @GMOTrust.

-It is usually not presently possible to purchase alternative cryptocurrencies such as ZUSD directly using U.S. dollars.
-Investors seeking to trade ZUSD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZUSD using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as ZUSD directly using US dollars.
+Investors seeking to trade ZUSD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZUSD using one of the aforementioned exchanges.

 Receive News & Updates for ZUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.